farlee2121/ionide-and-vscode-solution-explorer/README.md

 - Differentiating linked files
 - A broader range of hot keys (i.e. `f2` to rename, `delete` to delete a file)

-## Ownership and Updates
-Note that this bundle is not a redistribution.
-Both extensions are maintained and updated by their respective owners.
-The bundled extensions should update independent of this extension.
-This extension just shortcuts the installation and configuration.

-## Turning the Ionide Tree View Back On
+## Turning the Ionide Tree View On Or Off

 If you decide that you want both the Ionide tree view and the vscode-solution-explorer view then you can easily turn the ionide view back on.
-The configuration setting ID is `FSharp.enableTreeView`
+The configuration setting ID is `FSharp.enableTreeView`.

+Likewise, if the Ionide explorer is still showing for some reason (perhaps the setting was set somewhere else) just set `FSharp.enableTreeView` to false/unchecked.